Skip to content

 The tags to apply to the resources during launch.
 You can tag instances and volumes.

-• tags - (Optional) A map of tags to assign to the resource.
+• tags - (Optional) Map of tags to assign to the resource.

 Supported attributes#